ahadzialic/teamlearning/RazorPageUI/Readme.md

 This is for working in local database.
 Creating local database-schema.
 We will use Package Manager Console (PMC) for:
 * Add initial migration
 * Update the database with the initial migration.
 For navigate to PMC, click Tools, select NuGet Package Manager > Package Manager Console.

 Commands are:

 `Add-Migration InitialCreate`

 `Update-Database.`

 The migrations command generates code to create the initial database schema.
 The schema is based on the model specified in DbContext.
+Navigate to View > SQL Server Object Explorer to see your database schema.